 Simply put, the dirty dozen refers to the fruits and vegetables that have the highest levels of pesticide contamination.
 Some people wonder why this is such a big concern; after all, we wash our vegetables, do we not?
 Yes, most of us do.
 There is a percentage of people, though, who do rub their apples on their clothing before taking a huge bite.
 I will come back to you in a bit.

-The unfortunate fact is that the pesticides that are sprayed on some of these fruits and veggies are not removed with a simple wash.
-Some pesticides are added when the fruit trees and vegetable patches are in their infancy; the pesticides, therefore, grow with the produce.
-The produce is also sprayed with wax to increase shelf life.
-While the wax is supposedly food grade, the body finds it indigestible and is said to pass it out.
+The unfortunate fact is that the pesticides that are sprayed onto these fruits and veggies are not removed with a simple wash.
+Some pesticides are added when the fruit trees and vegetable patches are in their infancy; the pesticides, therefore, get into the roots.
+The produce is also sprayed with wax to increase shelf life or to make it look fresh/ripe/green/healthy.
+While the wax is supposedly food grade, the body finds it indigestible and is said to 'pass it out'.
 That makes me wonder.
 Does it do the same for you?

-Truth be told, there are more than a dozen fruits and vegetables on the ‘Dirty’ list.
-The organic types of these should be purchased, if at all possible, or consider growing some of them, organically, yourself.
+Truth be told, there are more than 12 fruits and vegetables on the ‘Dirty’ list.
+The organic types of these should be purchased, if possible, or consider growing some of them, organically, yourself.
 A couple of pots on or near a window can house tomatoes, cucumbers, peppers and a few others.
 Here are the most contaminated of them all, as tested by the Environmental Working Group (EWG) a nonprofit organization that advocates for policies that protect global and individual health:

 apples (contain the highest amounts of pesticides) peaches

 leafy greens (among them, kale and collard greens)

 Many of us do not realize the extent to which pesticides affect our health, not only in the fetus but also in young children and yes, adults.
 The EWG substantiates this, and there is also a growing consensus within the scientific community.